Contract Packaging vs. Packaging In-House: How to Decide

 Some companies decide to utilize both methods: Packaging their core product in-house and subcontracting more specialized or promotional products to a contract packager.

-If you think using a contract packager is the best decision for your needs, many contract packagers across the United States use our flexible packaging equipment, and we are happy to share those contacts with you.
+If you think using a contract packager is the best decision for your needs, many contract packagers across North America use our flexible packaging equipment, and we are happy to share those contacts with you.
 Another great resource is the Contract Packaging Association's member directory.

 Interested in bringing your packaging in-house?
 We're happy to answer any questions you may have about the process, from start to finish.
 Contact us today at (920) 564-5051 or request a packaging equipment consultation to get started.